oscimp/PlutoSDR/README.md

 This repository provides buildroot based support for ADALM-pluto board (based on [Analog Device's plutosdr-fw](https://github.com/analogdevicesinc/plutosdr-fw)).

-At the moment, this repository provides only support for rootfs and linux (the bootloader part still remains to be added).
+At the moment, this repository provides support for rootfs, linux and bootloader.

 It uses the BR2_EXTERNAL mechanism to add this support to buildroot.